CharlesSchimmel/md-graph/README.md

     - `In`: The link is coming **in** to the tag from the file
     - `Out`: The link is from the tag **out** to the file
     - `Both`: The tag and the file **both** have links to each other.
+- `--depth INT` Default `-1` (infinite depth).
+Configures how many links deep from the target NODES a subgraph should traverse.

 ### Backlinks
 ```